Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/analytics/data-visualizations/visualizations-editor.md

 ## How Do You Create a Visualization?

 Visualizations are the building blocks of your dashboard.
-So, when you start creating a visualization you can choose between two alternative starting points.
+So, when you start creating a visualization, you can choose between two alternative starting points:

 * Start with **creating a new dashboard** where the new visualization will be your first and/or only visualization.
 To do this, go to **My Analytics** or a workspace and click/tap on the **+Dashboard** blue button.

 * Start by **adding a new visualization** to an already existing dashboard.
-To do this, open a dashboard in [*Dashboard Edit*](~/docs/analytics/dashboards/dashboards-interactions.html#view-edit-mode) mode and click/tap on the *dashboard* blue split button. (the **+** blue button on mobile devices)
+To do this, open a dashboard in [*Dashboard Edit*](~/docs/analytics/dashboards/dashboards-interactions.html#view-edit-mode) mode and click/tap on the *dashboard* blue split button (the **+** blue button on mobile devices).

 After that, you will be prompted to add a new or select an existing [data source](~/docs/analytics/datasources/overview.md).